By Dr. TRACY MOUNTFORD on Bunion Treatment

 Consultations and treatments are available at our clinic in London.

 When a bunion forms, many patients seek immediate relief by choosing non-surgical alternative treatments like bunion pads and specialist shoes to alleviate symptoms.
-While these products provide relief, they do not treat the bunion itself or significantly reduce its size.
+While these products provide relief, they do not treat the bunion or significantly reduce its size.
 The only way for patients to get bunions removed permanently involves using a surgical bunion removal technique.

-Our minimally invasive bunion procedure has revolutionised the way that bunions are treated.
+The minimally invasive bunion procedure offered at our London clinic has revolutionised the way that bunions are treated.
 Patients can walk shortly after having the surgery performed, without the need for crutches, metal fixtures or the permanent scars associated with traditional surgery.
-Our exclusive bunion treatment offers the following key benefits:
+The exclusive bunion treatment offers the following key benefits:

 – Walk-in-walk out, minimally invasive day case operation